Become a Certified Nursing Assistant (CNA)

 - Have good physical and mental health.

-A Health Requirements form will be given to qualified applicants during the application cycle after successfully completing Step #1.
+A Health Requirements form will be given to qualified applicants who are randomly chosen for a conditional seat in the course.

 The health requirements may take 3-5 weeks to complete with several office visits required.
 The PCC Student Health Services Office offers low cost medical services for enrolled students.